trentagon/trentagon.github.io/pages/research_interests.md

 In summary, I use computers to study how planets work.

-## Astrobiology and Planetary Science
+## Overview: Astrobiology and Planetary Science

 Astrobiology is the study of the origin, evolution, and distribution of life in the universe.
 It has been a part of NASA since the 1960's (then called "exobiology") and is the driving force behind many space exploration missions, including the [Perseverance rover on Mars](https://astrobiology.nasa.gov/missions/2020-mars-rover/){:target="_blank"} and the [James Webb Space Telescope](https://astrobiology.nasa.gov/missions/jwst/){:target="_blank"} (JWST).
 Planets seem to be a favorable environment for life (we live on one), so they are the setting for many astrobiology-related research topics, including those that I am interested in.